Norman Xiong: Professional career

-2018

 Xiong announced he was turning professional in May 2018.
 He made his professional debut at U.S. Open sectional qualifying on June 4.

 On December 9, Xiong finished second in Korn Ferry Tour qualifying to earn his card for 2019.
 He made just five cuts in 21 events in his rookie season and lost his KFT status after shooting 81 in the first round of Q-School.

 In July 2021, Xiong was a Monday qualifier for the 3M Open, his first start on the PGA Tour in more than two years.

+In June 2022, Xiong won the Korn Ferry Tour's Wichita Open after Monday qualifying, giving him full status on that tour.
+A win the following year at the Nationwide Children's Hospital Championship ensured he would earn a PGA Tour card for the 2024 season.